By Chris Lang

 Many billions, possibly even hundreds of billions of pounds of carbon is getting traded.
 That has nothing to do directly with climate change.

 Here’s the trailer.
-If you’re in Denmark, you can watch it on 9 September 2013.
-If not, you can buy it via the documentary website.
-I’ll write a review of the documentary as soon as I have a copy.
+If you’re in Denmark, you can watch the documentary film on 9 September 2013.